 Though our sample may not be representative of police agencies nationally, the report provides insights into trends in key policy areas, as well as some benchmarks for agencies involved in BWC policy development and assessment.
 This analysis reinforces the idea that BWC policy should be responsive to local circumstances, as well as the needs of local stakeholders.
 Moreover, BWC policies should continue to evolve as evidence from research emerges, as states weigh in with policy requirements, and as BWC technology changes.

 Dr. Michael D. White serves as the Co-Director on BWC TTA and is a Professor in the School of Criminology and Criminal Justice at Arizona State University.
 He is Associate Director of ASU’s Center for Violence Prevention and Community Safety.
-He is also a Senior Diagnostic Specialist for the Office of Justice Programs Diagnostic Center and a Senior Subject Matter Expert for the Bureau of Justice Assistance’s Smart Policing Initiative.
+He is also a Senior Diagnostic Specialist for the Office of Justice Programs Diagnostic Center and a Senior Subject Expert for the Bureau of Justice Assistance’s Strategies for Policing Innovation program.
 Dr. White has commented extensively in the media on police issues, especially body-worn cameras, including in Scientific American, the Wall Street Journal, the New York Times, the Washington Post, TIME Magazine, NPR, and MSNBC.
 He also testified about body-worn cameras before the President’s Task Force on 21st Century Policing.
 Dr. White is currently conducting a multi-site randomized controlled trial testing the impact of police officer body-worn cameras in Tempe, Arizona and Spokane, Washington (funded by the Laura and John Arnold Foundation).
 He is one of the primary authors of the U.S. Department of Justice Body-Worn Camera Toolkit, and he is author of a U.S. Department of Justice report titled, Police officer body-worn cameras: Assessing the evidence.